FlagBrew/Sharkive/README.md

 ## FAQ
 **Q:** How do I install cheats on my console?
 Does Sharkive have an app?<br>
 **A:** Sharkive's cheat codes are bundled in [**Checkpoint**](https://github.com/FlagBrew/Checkpoint), which is a popular save manager for the 3DS and the Switch consoles.
 Download Checkpoint to manage Sharkive cheat codes.
+You can follow the steps in (How do I update Checkpoint's cheat database?)[#compile-db] to manually update Checkpoint's database to latest commits.

+**Q:** How do I use these cheats?<br>
+**3ds via Luma**:
+1. Load up your game and open the Rosalina menu (`L + d-pad down + Select` is the default combination)
+2. Select "Cheats"
+3. Press `A` on each of the cheats you want to use in order to activate them.

+**Switch via Atmosphère**:<br>
+Unlike other Switch cheat engines/methodologies, Checkpoint only stores the cheats you selected to your console memory.
+That means cheats can only be managed inside Checkpoint.
+1. Select the cheats you want to use in Checkpoint
+2. Launch the game the cheats are for
+3. Confirm your cheats are running.
+If not, make sure that `atmosphere!dmnt_cheats_enabled_by_default` is enabled in Atmosphère settings.

 **Q:** Help!
 This cheat doesn't work.<br>
 **Q:** Why does the name turn red when I try to use this cheat?<br>